 I think about Catherine often.
 She is a kind and giving person who did everything she could for her son.
 But she was often doing it alone, and now grieves alone.
 I think about Catherine when I read or hear about a parent who struggles alone, without support or understanding from a spouse or other family members.
 Because people living with mental illness do much better when they are well supported by loved ones.
-The single parents who we interviewed told us they had to find ways to cope, and they are exhausted.
-Often their new partners (who are not the biological parents) have trouble understanding what to do when a person is in a mental health crisis, and that scene can get ugly.
+The single parents we interviewed told us they had to find ways to cope, and they are exhausted.
+Often their new partners (who are not the biological parents of their children) have trouble understanding what to do when a person is in a mental health crisis and that scene can get ugly.
 Parents who are supported by their spouse expressed that they couldn’t fathom how a single parent could care for a child with a mental illness without the other parent stepping in.
-Because a crisis is unpredictable, all encompassing, and sometimes downright frightening.
+Because a crisis is unpredictable, all-encompassing and sometimes downright frightening.

 Support doesn’t come just from immediate family.
 It’s a community at large that can make a difference for a person who lives with mental illness.
 This is why the movement lead by BringChange2Mind and other groups to talk about mental illness is so important.